SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Experiments

 \subsection{Motion Inbetweening}

-\textbf{Quantitative results. } Simply applying imputation at inference yields suboptimal results, indicating that the generative prior of MDM cannot cover the sparsity of keyframes for inbetweening tasks, thus requiring further adaptation.
-While LoRA~\citep{hu2021lora} is effective, it still underperforms due to the lack of modules specifically designed for inbetweening.
-CondMDI~\citep{conmdi}, trained from scratch for inbetweening, also yields inferior results compared to ours.
+\paragraph{\textbf{Quantitative results. }}We report quantitative comparisons between our first-stage model and other baselines, as summarized in Table~\ref{tab:mi_comparisons}.
+Simply applying imputation at inference yields suboptimal results, indicating that the generative prior of MDM cannot cover the sparsity of keyframes for inbetweening tasks, thus requiring further adaptation.
+While using LoRA~\cite{hu2021lora} is effective, it still underperforms due to the lack of modules specifically designed for inbetweening.
+CondMDI~\cite{conmdi}, trained from scratch for inbetweening, also yields inferior results compared to ours.
 This result highlights the effectiveness of our CaKey design, whereas CondMDI merely concatenates keyframe masks with input motions, the CaKey layer leverages richer signals to modulate only the keyframe latents.
 Furthermore, we validate each design choice within the CaKey layer, with results showing that every component contributes critically to its overall effectiveness.
-Extensive ablations on our design on CaKey can be found in Appendix~\ref{appendix_b}.
+Extensive ablations on CaKey can be found in the supplementary materials (Suppl.\S~{{2}}).